mohamedoraibi/designerHiring/README.md

 It is a platform for freelancer designers, it allows the designer to publish their projects and skills.
 Also, a project owner can publish a project he needs to a designer to work on it.

-Also, that give access to the designer to make bidding on project.
+Also, that give access to the designer to make a bid on project.

 <h3>Features and Services</h3>